yousefelassal/quote-cron/README.md

 > Friendship marks a life even more deeply than love.
 Love risks degenerating into obsession, friendship is never anything but sharing.

 > We cannot solve our problems with the same thinking we used when we created them.

+> Nobody made a greater mistake than he who did nothing because he could do only a little.